onevilx/libft/README.md

 #include "libft.h"

 Link it during compilation:

 gcc my_program.c -L. -lft -o my_program

 🛠️ Testing & Debugging

 ✔️ Uses Makefile for compilation

 ✔️ Tested with Valgrind for memory leaks

 ✔️ Compatible with norminette

 📌 Notes

 Fully written in C (C99) and adheres to the 42 coding standard.
 No external libraries were used, ensuring compatibility.
 This project serves as a foundation for future projects at 42.

 📜 License

 This project is open-source under the MIT License.

-Let me know if you want further refinements! 🚀